The Best things to do in Rotorua, New Zealand! From Maori history to geothermal wonders, and adventure activities, there is plenty to keep you busy.

-If Wai-O-Tapu is not your thing, or you’re looking for even more of Rotorua’s geothermal history to explore, there are a quite a few other attractions that would be great to check out.
+If Wai-O-Tapu is not your thing, or you’re looking for even more of Rotorua’s geothermal history to explore, there are a quite a few other things to do in Rotorua that involve geothermal activity.

 Considered the most popular (and fierce) geothermal attraction in Rotorua – they call themselves the beast of all geothermal parks, to give you an idea.

 Tikitere has a variety of options on how to spend your visit, from the thermal pampering with the popular mud pool and sulfur spa, to the 50 acres of hot springs, geysers and even a hot-water waterfall, there’s something for everyone.

 I wrote $35 in the price, but that could easily go up if you wish to see everything in the park.